Skip to main content

 Prop Forwarding and Spread Operator

-Okay, now let’s say that you have 3 levels of nesting.
+Okay, now let’s say that we have 3 levels of nesting:

-A parent component that renders A component named ComponentChild1 while passing 3 props: a title, a description and an image.
+1. A parent component App that renders a component named ChildComponent1 while passing 3 props to it: a title, a description and an image.

-This can quickly get cumbersome as the number of forwarded props increases and also it’s less resistant to changes when we want to forward more props.
+This can quickly get cumbersome as the number of forwarded props increases.
+Moreover, the components become less resistant to changes when we want to forward more props.

 So instead of forwarding the props manually like that